clipperhouse/words/README.md

 ### Options

 To see usage, just type the `words` command without arguments or input.

-`-all`

-By default, only ‘word’ tokens will be returned, omitting whitespace and punctuation tokens.
-Specify `-all` to return all tokens, i.e. 100% of the bytes.

-`-delimiter`

-A string separator to use between output tokens, default is `"\n"`.
-You can use escapes like `"\t"` for tab.
-It’s best to quote this parameter.

-`-lower`

-Lowercase the words.

-`-upper`

-UPPERCASE the words, if you must.

-`-diacritics`

-‘Flatten’ words with diacritics, such as accents.
-For example, açaí → acai.
+There are transforms (e.g. lowercasing) and filter options and such.